wso2-extensions/identity-tools-cli/docs/resource-propagation.md

 1. **Set up WSO2 Identity Server instances**: Have separate WSO2 Identity Server instances for each environment, hosted somewhere accessible by the public.

-2. **Create Management Application**: Create an application with the Management Application enabled in the target Identity Server.
+2. **Create a management application**: Create an application with the Management Application capabilities enabled in the target Identity Server.
 Update the OAuth inbound authentication configuration with a dummy callback URL.
 Make note of the Client ID and Client Secret for later use. *(Automation will be implemented in the future)*

 3. **Git Repository Setup**: